davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 Z_\theta(x) = \sum_{c=1}^C q(c) \frac{u_\theta(c,x)}{q(c)}
 $$

 where $q$ is an importance distribution over all $C$ classes.
-We can then form an approximation by sampling a small number $S$ of classes to form a sample set ${\cal{S}}$ from $q$ and using
+We can then form an approximation by sampling from $q$ a small number $S$ of classes to form a sample set ${\cal{S}}$ and using

 $$
 Z_\theta(x) \approx \tilde{Z}_\theta(x) = \frac{1}{S}\sum_{s\in{\cal{S}}}  \frac{u_\theta(s,x)}{q(s)}
 $$

 The problem with this approach is that it results in a potentially catastrophic under-estimate of $Z_\theta(x)$.
 If the classifier is working well, we want that $u_\theta(c,x)$ is much higher than $u_\theta(d,x)$ for any incorrect class $d$.
-Hence, unless the importance sample sett ${\cal{S}}$ includse class $c$, then the normalisation approximation will miss this significant mass and the ratio in the probability approximation
+Hence, unless the importance sample set ${\cal{S}}$ includes class $c$, then the normalisation approximation will miss this significant mass and the probability approximation

 $$
 \frac{u_\theta(x)}{\tilde{Z}_\theta(x)}
 $$

 will be wildly inaccurate.
-This is the source of the well-obsevered instabilities in training large-scale classifiers.
+This is the source of the historically well-documented instabilities in training large-scale classifiers.

 ## Making Importance Sampling work